mirzasahin/mirzasahin/README.md

 - 🌱 I’m currently working with **JavaScript**, **React**, **Next.js**, **Three.js**, **Unity** & **Blender**.

-- ❓ Ask me about anything related to 3D, software, front-end & Game development.
+- ❓ Ask me about anything related to 3D, software, creative & front-end and mobile game development.

 - 👉 You can contact me with [this link](https://www.linkedin.com/in/mirzasahin/).